 The agency works in a continuous cycle of long-range and strategic planning, program planning, research, implementation, evaluation and revision.
 Individual employee activity is planned and evaluated with the state's Employee Performance Management System, as well as with individual work plans.
-Mid-year and year-end reports of agency departmental and program accomplishments are submitted to the Commission.
+Mid-year and year-end reports of agency departmental and program accomplishments are submitted annually to the Commission.

-The South Carolina Arts Commission10.
-Expenditures and Appropriations
+10. Expenditures and Appropriations